zendesk/gptr-mcp/README.md

 ## 🚀 Running the MCP Server

-You can start the MCP server in two ways:
+You can run the MCP server in several ways:

 ### Method 1: Directly using Python